White & Nerdy: Music video

 The video was leaked onto YouTube on September 17, 2006, one day before the planned official release date on AOL.
 Due to the leak, the premiere was canceled, and AOL silently slipped the video onto their website.
 VH1 started airing the video in "large rotation" on September 20, 2006; the video debuted at #5 on their Top 20 countdown.

 Fan-made video

 Yahoo!
 Music solicited online members to make a fans-only video for "White & Nerdy".
 The video was released in late 2006.

 Live performances

 On November 2, 2006, Yankovic performed "White & Nerdy" live on The Tonight Show with Jay Leno.
 (He rode a Segway as he came on stage.)
 It was his first public live performance of the song; various background vocals from the original recording are played to allow him time to breathe during the fast-paced lyrics.
 Since then, however, his band has provided live background vocals.
 On December 3, he performed the song live at the VH1 "Big In '06" Awards.
-Since 2007, Yankovic has performed the song on each of his tours, entering the stage on a Segway and wearing his hoodie and bandana from the video rather than using his "nerd" look.
+Since 2007, Yankovic has performed the song on each one of his tours, entering the stage on a Segway and wearing his hoodie and bandana from the video rather than using his "nerd" look.
 His band members maintain the "nerdy" outfits.